Particular/MassTransitShowcaseDemo/docs/rabbit.md

    ![Docker Compose Down](./compose-down-rabbit.png "Docker Compose down results")

 1. Open `src/rabbit.env` file, located in the folder that the showcase is cloned to, in an editor and update the RabbitMQ configuration to point to your own RabbitMQ instance.
    - `CONNECTION_STRING` A special connection string to connect to RabbitMQ, see https://docs.particular.net/servicecontrol/transports#rabbitmq for syntax format.
+NOTE: if your RabbitMQ instance is hosted locally in docker, your connection string will be `host=host.docker.internal;port=<external_docker_port_for_5672>`
    - `RABBITMQ_MANAGEMENT_API_URL` The management API URL.
+NOTE: as above, if hosted locally in docker this will be `http://host.docker.internal:<external_docker_port_for_15672>`
    - `RABBITMQ_MANAGEMENT_API_USERNAME` The management API username.
    - `RABBITMQ_MANAGEMENT_API_PASSWORD` The management API password.
 1. Update the list of queues you want to monitor by editing the `src/queues.txt` file, also located in the folder that the showcase is cloned to.
 RabbitMQ is case-sensitive so make sure the names are exact. e.g. `myqueue_error`.